kk14/Directory/README.md

 ## Suggested improvements
 * UI - Can add filter on Rooms list to get a filtered list of available rooms
 * UI - search can be expanded to search by ID and other attributes
+* UI - Save searches and show it as type suggestions on search
 * Code - Further refactoring required to move few display logic to view models